jaypatel0717/netflix_clone/README.md

 ![Alt text](https://github.com/jaypatel0717/netflix_clone/blob/master/public/home.png)

--> This is Google clone app using react, google API and firebase based application.<br/>
+-> This is Netflix clone app using react, TMDB movie list API for movive data and firebase.<br/>
--> You can search anything in like actual google search engine.<br/>
+-> You can see the movie list that I am fetching using API and you can click on it and see trailer of movie.<br/>
 -> Open [Netflix clone](https://netflixclone-ee616.web.app/) to view it in the browser.

 #### Used Technologies :